aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapisearchablepost"></a>
 # **PdfWebapiSearchablePost**
-> FileResponse PdfWebapiSearchablePost (List<FileParameter> files, string lang)
+> FileResponse PdfWebapiSearchablePost (List<byte[]> files, string lang)

-Make scanned pdf searchable.
+Make Scanned PDF Searchable.

-Converts the provided files into a searchable PDF format for the specified language.
+Converts scanned PDFs into a searchable PDF format by recognizing and indexing text.
+This service ensures that you can easily search through your documents by making the text searchable in the specified language.

 ### Example
 ```csharp